-LAWRENCE S. BACOW, 62, was from 2001 to 2011 the President of Tufts University.
-Dr. Bacow is a fellow of the American Academy of Arts and Sciences and a member of the President's Board of Advisors on Historically Black Colleges and Universities.
+LAWRENCE S. BACOW, 63, was from 2001 to 2011 the President of Tufts University.
+Dr. Bacow is a Leader in Residence at the John F. Kennedy School of Government at Harvard University.
+He is also a fellow of the American Academy of Arts and Sciences.
 He is also a senior advisor to Ithaka S+R. From 2011 to 2013 he was President-in-Residence at the Higher Education Program of the Harvard Graduate School of Education.
-He has served as a member of the Harvard Corporation and a director of Liquidnet, Inc. and Loews Corporation since 2011.
+He has served as a member of the Harvard Corporation and a director of Liquidnet, Inc. and Loews Corporation since 2011 and of Henry Schein, Inc. since 2014.
 He holds an S.B. from MIT, and a J.D., M.P.P. and Ph.D. from Harvard University.

-MOLLY C. BROAD, 73, has been President of the American Council on Education since 2008.
-She was President Emerita of the University of North Carolina at Chapel Hill from 2006 to 2008 and President for several years prior.
+MOLLY C. BROAD, 74, has been President of the American Council on Education since 2008.
+She was President Emerita of the University of North Carolina at Chapel Hill from 2006 to 2007 and President for several years prior.
 She is a member of the board of the Forum on the Future of Higher Education at MIT and is an At-Large Board member of the USA Board of Trustees of United Way.
 Ms. Broad was a member of the boards of RuffaloCODY, the Parsons Corporation, and the Public Broadcasting Service until 2013.
 Mrs. Broad earned a B.A. from Syracuse University and an M.A from Ohio State University.

-SCOTT S. COWEN, 67, has been President of Tulane University since 1998.
-He has been a director of Forest City Enterprises since 1989, of Newell Rubbermaid since 1999 and of Barnes and Noble since 2014.
-He is also a member of the boards of the University of Notre Dame du Lac, Greater New Orleans, Inc., Association of American Universities, Conference USA, the Weatherhead Foundation and the Marcus Foundation.
+SCOTT S. COWEN, 68, is President Emeritus and Distinguished University Professor at Tulane University since July 2014: he was President of Tulane University from 1998 until 2014.
+He has been a director of Forest City Enterprises since 1989 and of Newell Rubbermaid since 1999.
+Since 2014, Dr. Cowen has served on the board of directors of Barnes and Noble, NACCO Industries, Inc. and Parkwood Corporation.
+He is also a member of the boards of the University of Notre Dame du Lac, Case Western Reserve University, New Orleans Art Museum, The Posse Foundation, Inc., the Weatherhead Foundation and the Marcus Foundation.
 Dr. Cowen served as a director of American Greetings from 1998 to 2013 and as Chairman of the Board of Association of American Universities until 2013.
 Dr. Cowen holds a B.S. from the University of Connecticut, and an M.B.A. in finance and D.B.A. in management from The George Washington University.